frank-deng/fgfs-tools/README.md

 * resume
   Resume simulation.
 * fpslimit FPS
-  Limit FPS to reduce CPU/GPU load.
+  Set maximum FPS to reduce CPU/GPU load.
 * pausemgr [distance]
   View or setup the state of Pause Manager.
   If distance is not given, the state of Pause Manager will be shown.
-  If distance is a positive number, Pause Manager will be activated with the given distance.
+  If distance is a positive number, Pause Manager will pause the simulation when the remaining distance is short than the given distance.
   If distance is a negative number, Pause Manager will be deactivated.
-* launch AIRCRAFT FLIGHT_PLAN
+* launch AIRCRAFT FLIGHT_PLAN [fgfs_options]
   Start FlightGear with aircraft specified, start at airport & runway provided by the departure info of flight plan.

----

-#### fgreport.nas

-A FlightGear Nasal script used to generate report.

-Install: copy `fgreport.nas` to `$FG_ROOT/Nasal`

-Usage:

-1. Set property `/sim/signals/fgreport` to "1".
-2. Wait until the value of property `/sim/signals/fgreport` became empty again.
-3. Read the value of property `/sim/fgreport/text`, the content of it is the full text of the report, which can be displayed directly.

----

-#### setILSFreq.nas

-Setup ILS Frequency for the destination airport and runway automatically when a flight plan was activated.

-If `--flight-plan=file` argument is specified on the `fgfs` command line, the flight plan will be automatically activated and ILS frequency will also prepared for the destination airport and runway.
+ILS frequency will be automatically prepared for the distination runway.

----

-#### system.fgfsrc

-This file contains the FlightGear command line options for:

-* An ideal flight environment.
-* Telnet configuration for accessing the Property Tree.

-Copy it to `$FG_ROOT` to activate it.
+Please copy `fgtools.nas` to `$FG_ROOT/Nasal` first, so as to get all the stuffs here work well.

 ---